 So, I am suggesting you avoid long emails.
 To stay emotionally differentiated, make simple requests.
 Avoid making a lot of complaints and never criticize unless you want to play the blame game and fight with each other.
 If you are overly energized emotionally, then figure out what is going on with you before you channel it into an email (is this becoming a cry for help?).
 Similarly, if your ex sends an email longer than a sentence or two, I’d delete it.
 That can be a good boundary to maintain.

 Boundary setting can be clarifying with an ex-intimate partner, but don’t use them as weapons.
-“If you send me a long email, then I’m going to post it on Facebook.”
+“If you break my boundary and send me a long email, then I’m going to post it on Facebook.”
 That’s just being unpleasant.

 Recognizing your limitations can help you and saying no can reduce overwhelm, but do not expect the other ex-partner to have a lot of sympathy.
 But you do this for yourself any way.
 Both boundaries and stating limitations (I can do this or I can’t do that) are self-protective and self-loving.
 You have a right to protect yourself.